LAW 3514 - Human Rights Internship Programme

 The portfolio has four components:

-(2) a reflection on research methodology employed in the research task (one page) (worth 10%); and
+(2) a reflection on research methodology employed in the research task (up to 1000 words) (worth 10%); and

 (3) a briefing on the operation of the organisation and your role at the organisation (1-2 pages) (pass/fail).

 (4) 3 x 500 word diary summaries to be emailed during the course of the internship that identify and analyse (i) how the internship is helping to develop your legal skills; (ii) the legal texts/instruments that are relevant to your practice of international/human rights law;(iii) the in/efficiency of the legal processes you are observing/interacting with, and; (iv) how political dynamics are impacting on the practice of international/human rights law of your organisation (worth 30%).
 The first of these summaries must be submitted in the first 2-3 weeks of the internship so that feedback can be provided to assist in the preparation of subsequent summaries and preparation of the research essay.

 Upon completion of your internship, you will be required to hand up parts 1-3 of the portfolio on a negotiated date.